prajna-io/anatman/README.txt

 "and one might say that
 virtual pairs of entangled particles appear

-"one falling into the singularity and the other escaping"
+"with one falling into the singularity and the other escaping"

   "might say?"